Printing and Submission of Your Thesis

 Black & White and Color printing is charged through the GoPrint pay system.
 Seniors working on their thesis may request an additional $15 of GoPrint credit.
 The request may be made by emailing email@example.com with the name of the thesis advisor and the academic department for which the thesis is being written.

-Black and White printing is charged at the rate of $0.05 per page single sided or $0.045 per page for duplex.
-Color printing is charged at the rate of $0.50 per page.
+Black and White printing is charged at the rate of $0.05 per page single-sided or $0.045 per page for duplex.
+Color printing is charged at the rate of $0.50 per single-sided page.

 Personal Bound Copies

-Students desiring to have personal copies of theses bound at their expense can order copies for $12 each, which includes tax and shipping.
+Students desiring to have personal copies of theses bound at their expense can order copies for $18 each, including tax and shipping.

 - There is no limit to the number of personal copies you may order.